knolan10/BBHBot/trigger/Cadence_documentation.md

 - If we submit for observation, we add the event to the "pending" column if necessary and send an email notification.

 ## Technical Points
-- There is a "testing" bool set in the `trigger_credentials.yaml` file.
+- There is a "testing" bool set in the `trigger_credentials` file.
 If set to True, this will use the preview.fritz API, will prevent observation requests being actually sent to ZTF, and will not include all of the pauses built in designed to ensure smooth processing of real-time events.

 ## Credentials